google/knative-gcp/docs/install/install-knative-gcp.md

 ## Configure the Authentication Mechanism for GCP (the Control Plane)

 Currently, we support two methods: Workload Identity and Kubernetes Secret.
 The configuration steps have been automated by the scripts below.
-If wish to configure the auth manually, refer to [Manually Configure Authentication Mechanism for the Control Plane](./authentication-mechanisms-gcp.md/#authentication-mechanism-for-the-control-plane).
+If you wish to configure the auth manually, refer to [Manually Configure Authentication Mechanism for the Control Plane](./authentication-mechanisms-gcp.md/#authentication-mechanism-for-the-control-plane).